-Our Board of Directors currently has eight directors, six of whom have been nominated to serve for an additional one-year term.
-One of our other directors, Patricia C. Barron, is not standing for re-election as she is now 70 years old and will be retiring from service at the Meeting pursuant to our policy set forth in our Corporate Governance Principles.
-Another director, James A. Croce, was not nominated by our Governance Committee to stand for election to our Board of Directors at the Meeting.
+Our Board of Directors currently has six directors, six of whom have been nominated to serve for an additional one-year term.
 If elected, each director standing for election shall serve until the next annual meeting of shareholders and until his or her successor shall have been elected and qualified.
 The names of, and certain information with respect to, the persons nominated for election as directors are presented below.

-Name Age Present Principal Occupation, Employment History and Expertise Steven M. Anderson 56 Brigadier General (Ret.)
+Name Age Present Principal Occupation, Employment History and Expertise Steven M. Anderson 57 Brigadier General (Ret.)
 Anderson has been a director since April 13, 2010.
 General (Ret.)
 Anderson is currently Senior Vice President of Relyant, LLC, a service-disabled veteran-owned small business and global provider of solutions to complex projects.
 Prior to joining Relyant, LLC in February 2011, General (Ret.)
 Anderson served as Chief Operating Officer for Synovision Solutions LLC, a service-disabled veteran-owned small business specializing in unique applications of emerging technology, many central to innovative energy solutions.
 General (Ret.)
 Anderson, a career military officer who retired from active duty in November 2009, served for five years as a general officer in the US Army, including 15 months as the senior US and coalition logistician in Iraq in support of Operation Iraqi Freedom.
 From 2004 to 2006, General (Ret.)
 Anderson served as the senior US logistician in Korea (Deputy C-4 for the United Nations Command/Combined Forces Command and J4, United States Forces Korea) and spearheaded the development of Camp Humphreys, the combined and US headquarters facility in Central Korea.
-He served in various command positions including Commander, Division Support Command, 2 nd Infantry Division, Korea (2000-02), and Commander, 725 th Main Support Battalion, 25 th Infantry Division (Light), Schofield Barracks, Hawaii (1995-97).
+He served in various command positions including Commander, Division Support Command, 2nd Infantry Division, Korea (2000-02), and Commander, 725th Main Support Battalion, 25th Infantry Division (Light), Schofield Barracks, Hawaii (1995-97).
 In his final military assignment, he served for two years on the Army Staff in the Pentagon as the Director, Operations and Logistics Readiness, Office of the Army Deputy Chief of Staff, G4 (logistics).
 General (Ret.)
 Anderson is a 1978 graduate of the US Military Academy at West Point and earned a Masters of Science degree in Operations Research and Systems Analysis Engineering at the Naval Postgraduate School in 1987.
 General (Ret.)
-Anderson has been nominated for re-election to our Board of Directors because of his familiarity with the US military.
-Michael D. Popielec 51 Mr. Popielec was appointed as our President and Chief Executive Officer and as a director effective December 30, 2010.
-Mr. Popielec has 25 years experience in growing domestic and international industrial businesses.
-Prior to joining us, Mr. Popielec operated his own management consulting business in 2010 and was Group President, Applied Technologies in 2008 and 2009 and Group President, Diversified Components from 2005 to 2007 at Carlisle Companies, Inc., a \$2.5 billion diversified global manufacturer.
-Prior to that, from 2003 to 2005, he held various positions, including Chief
+Anderson has been nominated for re-election to our Board of Directors because of his familiarity with the US military and knowledge of its procurement processes and policies, which is one of our important customer bases.
+Michael D. Popielec 52 Mr. Popielec was appointed as our President and Chief Executive Officer and as a director effective December 30, 2010.
+Mr. Popielec has 28 years experience in growing domestic and international industrial businesses.
+Prior to joining us, Mr. Popielec operated his own management consulting business in 2009 to 2010 and was Group President, Applied Technologies in 2008 and 2009 and Group President, Diversified Components from 2005 to 2007 at Carlisle Companies, Inc., a \$2.5 billion diversified global manufacturer.
+Prior to that, from 2003 to 2005, he held various positions, including Chief Operating Officer, Americas, for Danka Business Systems, PLC.
+From 1985 to 2002, Mr. Popielec held positions of increasing responsibility at General Electric Company, most recently as a GE corporate officer and President and Chief Executive Officer of GE Power Controls, the European arm of GE Industrial Systems.
+Mr. Popielec has a B.S. in Mechanical Engineering from Michigan State University.
+Mr. Popielec has been nominated for re-election to our Board of Directors because of his operations expertise and his experience in growing domestic and international industrial businesses.